Untangling two systems of noncrossing curves: Planar Surfaces

 The $n-1$ edges $v_iv_{i + 1}$, of $H_1$, $i=1,2,\ldots,n-1$, are drawn as bispiked curves starting in $p_i$ and finishing in $p_{i+1}$.
 In order to distinguish edges and their drawings, we denote these bispiked curves by $c(i,i+1)$.

-Similarly, we draw the edges $v_{\pi(i)}v_{\pi(i+1)}$ of $H_2$, $i=1,2,\ldots,n-1$, as $y$-monotone analogs of bispiked curves, where the first bend is on the left of $S$ and the second is on the right of $S$---see Fig.~\ref{f:bispiked}.
+Similarly, we draw the edges $v_{\pi(i)}v_{\pi(i+1)}$ of $H_2$, $i=1,2,\ldots,n-1$, as $y$-monotone analogs of bispiked curves, where the first bend is on the left of $S$ and the second is on the right of $S$; here is an example: \immfigw{bispiked_with_H}{9cm}

-We continue only with description of how to draw $G_1$; $G_2$ is drawn analogously with the grid is rotated by $90$ degrees.
+We continue only with description of how to draw $G_1$; $G_2$ is drawn analogously with the grid rotated by $90$ degrees.

 Let $D'_{G_1}$ be a planar drawing of $G_1$.
 Every edge from $E_1$ that is not contained in $H_1$ is drawn either inside $D'_{H_1}$ or outside.
 Thus, we split $E_1 \setminus E(H_1)$ into two sets $E'_1$ and $E''_1$.